adrhill/SparseConnectivityTracer.jl/README.md

 ## Citation

-If you use SparseConnectivityTracer in your research, please cite our preprint [*Sparser, Better, Faster, Stronger: Efficient Automatic Differentiation for Sparse Jacobians and Hessians*](https://arxiv.org/abs/2501.17737):
+If you use SparseConnectivityTracer in your research, please cite our TMLR paper [*Sparser, Better, Faster, Stronger: Efficient Automatic Differentiation for Sparse Jacobians and Hessians*](https://openreview.net/forum?id=GtXSN52nIW):

 ```bibtex
 @article{hill2025sparser,